 The condition appraisal survey has been developed beyond standard stock condition surveys to give a sophisticated and highly useful tool for estate professionals.

-In summary the appraisal provides a costed, graded and timed assessment of building defects that is prioritised and risk assessed.
-The survey information is delivered in a user friendly relational database that provides a tool for work scheduling and financial planning that enables budgetary control and forecasting of long term maintenance requirements.
+The survey provides a costed, graded and timed assessment of building defects that is prioritised by risk.
+The survey information is delivered in a powerful relational database that enables planning and forecasting of long-term maintenance.
 The Risk Assessment methodology used is compliant with NHS guidance issued to efm-standards as published by NHS Estates 2004 edition.
 The database produces standard reports that facilitate the completion of ERIC returns and HESA University/ FE returns.

 This appraisal seeks to identify significant items of work required to bring the buildings of an estate into compliance with the principal items of legislation applicable to these buildings.
 Operational, managerial and other non-constructional issues are not included.
 In summary the appraisal provides a costed, graded and timed assessment of Non-compliance that is prioritised and risk assessed.
 The survey information is delivered in a user friendly relational database that provides a tool for work scheduling and financial planning that enables budgetary control and forecasting of long term maintenance requirements.
 The Risk Assessment methodology used is compliant with NHS guidance issued to efm-standards as published by NHS Estates 2004 edition.
 The database produces standard reports that facilitate the completion of ERIC returns and HESA University/ FE returns.

 • Environmental Management